rvgpl/meta/README.md

 ## API

-Uses Elysia for managing routing and puppeteer to fetch the HTML of the page and retrieve meta data.
+Uses Elysia for managing routing and cheerio to parse the HTML of the page and retrieve meta data.

 Send a request with any URL, :